 Marketing Strategy of Qantas Airlines – BCG Matrix

-QANTAS Airlines is a part of three Strategic business units ( SBU) i.e. Domestic Passenger and International Passenger as well as Freight segment.
+QANTAS Airlines is a part of three Strategic business units ( SBU) i.e. Domestic Passenger and International Passenger as well as the Freight segment.

 Because both the domestic as well as International the passenger segment of business account for approximately 35-37 percent of the operating revenues for the brand, it is a Star on the BCG matrix for the company, and consequently, the freight segment appears to be a problem within the BCG matrix.